Can Dogs Eat Pistachios? – Itsabout

 • Aflatoxin Poisoning: Feeding large amounts of pistachios over time could lead to aflatoxin poisoning, which causes severe health problems.

-• Salt and Seasonings: Salt and other seasonings commonly found on pistachios meant for human consumption are harmful to dogs.
+• Salt and Seasonings: Salt and other seasonings commonly found on pistachios for human consumption harm dogs.

 • Choking Hazard: Pistachio shells can pose a choking hazard and cause intestinal blockages.